What Are Market Bubbles? [And How to Identify Them]

 The dot-com bubble was driven by irrational exuberance around the potential of internet companies.

-Many investors were willing to pay high prices for shares in these companies, regardless of whether or not they were actually making any money.
+Many investors were willing to pay high prices for shares in these companies regardless of whether or not they were actually making any money.

 The housing bubble was driven by a similar phenomenon, with many people buying homes at ever-increasing prices, often with borrowed money.

-Again, prices reached unsustainable levels and then came crashing down, leading to a sharp increase in foreclosures and a deep recession.
+Prices reached unsustainable levels and then came crashing down, leading to a sharp increase in foreclosures and a deep recession.

 Asset Bubbles – FAQs